Phlebotomists collect blood and samples from patients for laboratory testing or for blood banks.

 - work as a trainee phlebotomist in an approved laboratory for two years

-- Medical Sciences Council of New Zealand website - information on qualifications for phlebotomists and donor technicians
+- Medical Sciences Council of New Zealand website - qualifications for phlebotomists and donor technicians

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.

 There are no specific secondary education requirements to become a phlebotomist.
-However, biology, English, health and maths are useful.
+However, biology, chemistry, health education, physics and maths are useful.

 Additional requirements for specialist roles: